gma/nestacms.com/content/pages/docs/deployment/netlify.md

     - /css/master.css
 ```

 nestacms.com has multiple `.sass` files, but they're used to produce just one CSS file that's loaded via a `<link rel="stylesheet" ...>` tag.
+Those are the kind of files that we need to make sure we include in the build.

 If you run `bundle exec nesta build` again, you'll see that any CSS files that you've listed in `templated_assets` are included in the build.